 (1) Includes 1,346,446 shares owned by Spirit Lake Tribe.
 Carl B. Walking Eagle Sr. is the Vice Chairman of the Spirit Lake Tribal Council and may be deemed to beneficially own the shares held by Spirit Lake Tribe.
 Mr. Walking Eagle disclaims beneficial ownership of the shares owned by Spirit Lake Tribe except to the extent of his pecuniary interest in such shares.
-Includes 10,000 shares issuable upon exercise of options granted under the 2006 Non-Employee Director Stock Option Plan, which is subject to shareholder approval.
+Includes 10,000 shares issuable upon exercise of options granted under the 2006 Non-Employee Director Stock Option Plan.
 The address for the shareholder is P.O.
 Box 359, Main Street, Fort Totten, ND 58335.

 - (2) The address for the shareholder is P.O.
-Box 359, Main Street, Fort Totten, ND 58335. - (3) Includes 10,000 shares purchasable upon exercise of options granted under the 2006 Non-Employee Director Stock Option Plan, which is subject to shareholder approval and 232,770 shares purchasable upon exercise of warrants.
-The address for the shareholder is 9714 Brassie Circle, Eden Prairie, MN 55437. - (4) Includes 126,960 shares purchasable upon exercise of warrants, 15,000 of which have been granted subject to shareholder approval and 15,000 issuable upon exercise of options granted under the 2006 Equity Incentive Plan, which is subject to shareholder approval. - (5) Includes 92,055 shares purchasable upon exercise of warrants, 15,000 of which have been granted subject to shareholder approval. - (6) Includes 75,353 shares purchasable upon exercise of warrants, 21,666 of which have been granted subject to shareholder approval, and 41,666 shares issuable upon exercise of options granted under the 2006 Equity Incentive Plan, which is subject to shareholder approval.
-Mr. Mack has pledged 2,000 shares as security for a loan. - (7) Includes 2,083 shares purchasable upon exercise of warrants and 80,731 shares beneficially owned by SHAG LLC, which includes 11,109 shares purchasable upon exercise of warrants.
+Box 359, Main Street, Fort Totten, ND 58335. - (3) Includes 10,000 shares purchasable upon exercise of options granted under the 2006 Non-Employee Director Stock Option Plan, and 232,770 shares purchasable upon exercise of warrants.
+The address for the shareholder is 9714 Brassie Circle, Eden Prairie, MN 55437. - (4) Includes 126,960 shares purchasable upon exercise of warrants and 15,000 shares issuable upon exercise of options granted under the 2006 Equity Incentive Plan. - (5) Includes 75,353 shares purchasable upon exercise of warrants and 83,333 shares issuable upon exercise of options granted under the 2006 Equity Incentive Plan.
+Mr. Mack has pledged 2,000 shares as security for a loan. - (6) Includes 92,055 shares purchasable upon exercise of warrants. - (7) Includes 2,083 shares purchasable upon exercise of warrants, 10,000 shares issuable upon the exercise of options granted under the 2006 Non-Employee Director Stock Option Plan, and 80,731 shares beneficially owned by SHAG LLC (of which 11,109 shares are purchasable upon exercise of warrants).
 Dr. Schnell is an owner of SHAG LLC and may be deemed to beneficially own the shares held by SHAG LLC.
 Dr. Schnell disclaims beneficial ownership of the shares held by SHAG LLC except to the extent of his pecuniary interest in such shares.
-Includes 10,000 shares issuable upon exercise of options granted under the 2006 Non-Employee Director Stock Option Plan, which is subject to shareholder approval.
-The address for the shareholder is 1000 East 1st St, Duluth, MN 55805. - (8) Includes 26,720 shares purchasable upon exercise of warrants, 11,111 of which have been granted subject to shareholder approval. - (9) Represents 22,222 shares purchasable upon exercise of warrants granted subject to shareholder approval and 16,666 shares issuable upon exercise of options granted under the 2006 Equity Incentive Plan, which is subject to shareholder approval. - (10) Includes 22,682 shares purchasable upon exercise of warrants, 11,111 of which have been granted subject to shareholder approval. - (11) Includes 10,000 shares issuable upon exercise of options granted under the 2006 Non-Employee Director Stock Option Plan, which is subject to shareholder approval. - (12) Represents shares issuable upon exercise of options granted under the 2006 Non-Employee Director Stock Option Plan, which is subject to shareholder approval. - (13) Represents 6,250 shares issuable upon the exercise of options granted under the 2006 Equity Incentive Plan, which is subject to shareholder approval, and 2,222 shares purchasable upon exercise of warrants. - (14) Includes 343,577 shares purchasable upon exercise of warrants beneficially owned by our executive officers and directors, 96,110 of which have been granted subject to shareholder approval, and 129,582 shares issuable upon exercise of options under the 2006 Non-Employee Director Stock Option Plan and the 2006 Equity Incentive Plan, which are subject to shareholder approval.
-Includes 1,427,177 shares beneficially owned by entities related to two of our directors, of which 11,109 shares are purchasable upon exercise of warrants.
+The address for the shareholder is 1000 East 1st St, Duluth, MN 55805. - (8) Represents 22,222 shares purchasable upon exercise of warrants and 33,333 shares issuable upon exercise of options granted under the 2006 Equity Incentive Plan. - (9) Includes 22,682 shares purchasable upon exercise of warrants. - (10) Includes 10,000 shares issuable upon exercise of options granted under the 2006 Non-Employee Director Stock Option Plan. - (11) Represents shares issuable upon exercise of options granted under the 2006 Non-Employee Director Stock Option Plan. - (12) Represents 6,250 shares issuable upon the exercise of options granted under the 2006 Equity Incentive Plan and 2,222 shares purchasable upon exercise of warrants. - (13) Includes 343,577 shares purchasable upon exercise of warrants, 187,916 shares issuable upon exercise of options, and 1,427,177 shares beneficially owned by entities related to two of our directors (of which 11,109 shares are purchasable upon exercise of warrants).